 Bistro Boudin is located on the second floor, above the Boudin Bakery.
 The warm and inviting state-of-the-art bistro features a full-service bar and a menu of seasonally fresh foods available in the San Francisco Bay Area.
 Enjoy fabulous waterfront views and al fresco dining overlooking the wharf.
 Dine al fresco at Boudin Cafe.
 It’s a fun, casual place to grab a quick bite for lunch or dinner.
 The area overlooks Fisherman’s Wharf, so there’s always a lot going on.
 It’s a great place for people-watching.
 The patio includes a large outdoor fireplace and heaters to keep you warm on chilly days and nights, and umbrella tables to keep you cool on hot sunny days.

 Book Fun San Francisco Sightseeing Tours

-See the sights of San Francisco – take a fun “Hop-on Hop-off” Bus Tour.
+See the sights of San Francisco at your own pace aboard a fun hop-on hop-off Double-Decker Bus Tour.
 The fully-narrated tour lasts around 75 minutes if you stay on the bus for the full loop.
-The tour covers all of central San Francisco – Fisherman’s Wharf, Ferry Building, Union Square, Chinatown, North Beach, Lombard Street… and more!
+The tour covers all of central San Francisco – Fisherman’s Wharf, Ferry Building, Union Square, Chinatown, North Beach, and Lombard Street.
+Hop-on-and-off at your leisure at any of the 24 stops.
+Tour also includes a trip across the Golden Gate Bridge.
 Or take a fun Walking Tour of the city’s famous neighborhoods.